syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/how-to.md

 ---
 layout: post
 title: How to ComboBox control for Syncfusion ASP.NET MVC
-description: How to
+description: Learn here How to in Syncfusion ASP.NET MVC ComboBox control, its element, and more.
 platform: ejmvc
 control: ComboBox
 documentation: ug
 keywords: dataBind, ComboBox, cascading, autofill, icons
 ---

-# How To
+# How To in ASP.NET MVC ComboBox

 ## Configure the Cascading ComboBox